 2. Liquidity: While issues of liquidity have always been a priority in business, the impact of the COVID-19 pandemic on production and supply chains, as well as customers and financial partners, had a profound effect on both balance sheets and liquidity management.

 Changes in cash management—including investment decisions, debt management, and portfolio restructuring—were just some of the ways that companies responded to an unknown economic future.
 In this year’s first six months alone, for example, banks in the U.S. saw the addition of $2.2 trillion in deposits*—three times the amount of any previous comparable period.

 Although ensuring supply chain continuity is not directly a treasury function, aging of receivables and monitoring of production feeds directly into treasury planning.
 And for many companies either selling into the international market or receiving materials and products from overseas, the challenges are magnified further.

 3. Real-Time Reporting: Faced with a rapidly changing marketplace and economic conditions, companies were pressed to closely monitor payments and receivables on a real-time basis.

-With the incorporation of advanced programming interfaces (APIs), Treasurers turned to systems that were able to access and control real-time updates from anywhere.
+With the incorporation of application programming interfaces (APIs), Treasurers turned to systems that were able to access and control real-time updates from anywhere.
 Thanks to always-on account activities that give Treasurers the ability to track transactions and data among accounts, systems were able to go beyond the historical method of periodic batch reporting.